Great Shefford Parish Council

 The Parish Council consists of seven Councillors, including one who represents Shefford Woodlands, and administration is undertaken by the Clerk.
 A number of Operating Model Documents are listed at the tabs below.

-Meetings are normally held in the Village Hall on the first Thursday of every month (except August) starting at 7.40 p.m.
-Due to COVID restrictions the Parish Council are hosting Zoom meetings, at an earlier time of 7.30pm.
+Meetings are normally held in the Village Hall on the first Thursday of every month (except August) starting at 7.30pm.
 All are welcome to attend, and there is an opportunity for public discussion early in the proceedings.
-Please contact the Clerk if you would like to attend and the Clerk will email the Zoom link to you.
-If you would like to speak during the open forum, you will need to let the Clerk know before the meeting.
 The Agenda is published a few days before the meeting.
-The Minutes of the meeting are approved at the following meeting but are available from the Great Shefford website in draft form, usually about 10 days after the meeting.
+The Minutes of the meeting are approved at the following meeting but are available from the Great Shefford website in draft form, usually about 14 days after the meeting.

 The Annual Parish Meeting is held in May.

 The Role of the Parish Council is to:

 - Act as the principle link between the residents of the Parish and West Berkshire Council.